-Think about the systems and processes required to tie Mr Smith's $50 to Project X or Girl Y, so that we only gave him updates about Project X or Girl Y, and could track that $50 from when it was donated, to when it is eventually spent.
-Now imagine that system multiple for THOUSANDS of small donations (as most of our funding comes from private donations from thousands of people, rather than big wads of cash).
-You can see why we'd need a robust system to keep on top of all of that – which means more people and more administration required.
+Think about the systems and processes required to tie and track Mr Smith's $50 to Project X or Girl Y, so that we only gave him updates about Project X or Girl Y. Now imagine that system multiplied for THOUSANDS of small donations (most of our funding comes from private donations from thousands of people, rather than big wads of cash).
+You can see we'd need a whole lot more people and resources to do that.
 BUT - even if we could resource the tied-donations approach, we still wouldn’t work that way.
 And here’s why.

 Unexpected events change everything